DanielJDufour/dvm/README.md

 # stop, delete and purge vm
 dvm clean

-# get ip address of the virtual machine
+# get ip address of the vm
 dvm ip
 > 192.168.64.6